 Manually Review Text-Responses

 In the green Settings tab of your Experience, click the Interface tab.
-Find the Profanity & Review Settings, and enable Manually Review Text-Responses, as displayed below.
+Next, locate the Profanity & Review Settings and enable Manually Review Text-Responses, as displayed below.

 Approving and Rejecting Answers

-Before you receive any answers from your crowd, check the blue Questions tab of your experience.
+Before receiving any answers from your crowd, be sure to check the blue Questions tab of your Experience.
 You'll see it changes slightly.

-There are now two areas for answers instead of just one.
+There are now 2 areas for answers instead of just one.
 Review Incoming Answers will hold all the responses from your crowd until you either approve or reject them.
-Crowd Answers will hold all the answers you approve.
-The Projector View and Mobile View will only show answers from the approved Crowd Answers area.
+Crowd Answers will hold all the answers you've already approved.
+The Presentation View and Participant View will only show answers from the approved Crowd Answers area.

-On the Experience Dashboard, all incoming text answers will land under the Review Incoming Answers section on the Active Question tab.
+On the Experience Dashboard, all incoming text responses will land under the Review Incoming Answers section on the Active Question tab.
 As the host, you will need to either approve or reject each text answer.
-You may also update an answer before approving it.
-Any identical responses will be grouped under the same answer, which can help save some time when approving incoming answers and marking multiple responses as correct.
+Alternatively, you may also update an answer before approving it.

 To approve or reject an answer, click the Review (!) button on its far right side.
 The Approve or Reject panel will open.

 Click the green Approve (thumbs up) button to approve it.
 This moves that answer into the Crowd Answers area.
-All approved answers will also show on the Projector View and Mobile View, if and when you have Show Live Answer Results (A) enabled.
+All approved answers will also show on the Presentation View and Participant View, if and when you have Show Live Answer Results (A) enabled.